Skip to content

 Flag extraction

-Using one of the bypass techniques above reveals the flag:
+Any of the bypass techniques above gets us the flag:

 OSS{pr0mpt_1nj3ct10n_41_4ss1st4nt}